 Becoming more active—taking walks and exercising regularly—can help, as can interacting more with others.

-Support groups (such as the Depression and Bipolar Support Alliance—DBSA) can help by providing a forum to share commons experiences and feelings.
+Support groups (such as the Depression and Bipolar Support Alliance—DBSA) can help by providing a forum to share common experiences and feelings.

-Psychotherapy alone may be just as effective as drug therapy for mild depression.
-When used with drugs, it can be useful for severe depression.
+Psychotherapy alone may be just as effective as medications for mild depression.
+When used with medications, psychotherapy can be useful for severe depression.

 Individual or group psychotherapy can help people with depression gradually resume former responsibilities and adapt to the normal pressures of life.
 Interpersonal therapy focuses on the person's past and present social roles, identifies problems with how the person interacts with other people, and provides guidance as the person adjusts to changes in life roles.
 Cognitive-behavioral therapy can help change hopelessness and negative thinking.

-Psychostimulants, such as dextroamphetamine and methylphenidate, as well as other drugs, are sometimes used, often with antidepressants.
+Psychostimulants Drug therapy Attention-deficit/hyperactivity disorder (ADHD) is poor or short attention span and/or excessive activity and impulsiveness inappropriate for the child’s age that interferes with functioning... read more , such as dextroamphetamine and methylphenidate, as well as other medications, are sometimes used, often with antidepressants.
 Psychostimulants are used to increase mental alertness and awareness.

-St. John’s wort, an herbal dietary supplement, is sometimes used to relieve mild depression, although its effectiveness is not proven.
-Due to potentially harmful interactions between St. John’s wort and many prescription drugs, people interested in taking this herbal supplement need to discuss possible drug interactions with their doctor.
+St. John’s wort St. John’s Wort The reddish substance in the flowers of St. John’s wort contains numerous biologically active compounds, including hypericin and hyperforin.
+(See also Overview of Dietary Supplements.)
+People... read more , an herbal dietary supplement, is sometimes used to relieve mild depression, although its effectiveness is not proven.
+Due to potentially harmful interactions between St. John’s wort and many prescription medications, people interested in taking this herbal supplement need to discuss possible drug interactions with their doctor.

-Electroconvulsive therapy (in the past sometimes called shock therapy) is sometimes used to treat people with severe depression, including people who are psychotic, threatening to commit suicide, or refusing to eat.
-It is also used to treat depression during pregnancy when drugs are ineffective.
+Electroconvulsive therapy (in the past sometimes called shock therapy) is sometimes used to treat people with severe depression, including people who have psychosis, are threatening suicide, or are refusing to eat.
+It is also used to treat depression during pregnancy when medications are ineffective.

 This type of therapy is usually very effective and can relieve depression quickly, unlike most antidepressants, which can take up to several weeks.
 The speed with which it takes effect can save lives.
 After electroconvulsive therapy is stopped, episodes of depression can recur.
 To help prevent them, doctors often prescribe antidepressants.

-Phototherapy (light therapy boxes) is the most effective treatment for seasonal depression but may be helpful for other types of depressive disorders.
+Phototherapy using a light therapy box is the most effective treatment for seasonal depression but may be helpful for other types of depressive disorders.

 Phototherapy involves sitting a specific distance from a light box that provides light with the necessary intensity.
-People are instructed not to look directly at the light and to remain in front of the light for at least 30 minutes.
+People are instructed not to look directly at the light and to remain in front of the light for 30 to 60 minutes a day.
 Phototherapy can be done at home.

-Other therapies that stimulate the brain may be tried when other treatments are ineffective.
+Other therapies that stimulate the brain may be tried when initial treatments are ineffective.
 They include

 For repetitive transcranial magnetic stimulation, an electromagnetic coil is placed against the forehead near an area of the brain thought to be involved in regulating mood.
 The electromagnet produces painless magnetic pulses that doctors think stimulate nerve cells in the targeted area of the brain.
 The most common side effects are headaches and discomfort near where the coil was placed.

 For vagus nerve stimulation, a device that looks like a heart pacemaker (vagus nerve stimulator) is implanted under the left collarbone and is connected to the vagus nerve in the neck with a wire that runs under the skin.
-(The pair of vagus nerves run from the brain stem through the neck and down each side of the chest and abdomen to organs, such as the heart and lungs.)
+(The pair of vagus nerves run from the brain stem, located near the base of the skull, through the neck and down each side of the chest and abdomen to organs, such as the heart and lungs.)
 The device is programmed to periodically stimulate the vagus nerve with a painless electrical signal.
 It may be useful for depression when other treatments are ineffective, but it usually takes 3 to 6 months to take effect.
 Side effects of vagus nerve stimulation include hoarseness, cough, and deepening of the voice when the nerve is stimulated.